davidycliao/flaiR/README.md

 Labeling](https://aclanthology.org/C18-1139.pdf)’ and the official [mannual](https://flairnlp.github.io) in Python.

-`{flairR}` primarily consists of two main components.
-The first is a wrapper function built on top of {reticulate}, enabling you to interact directly with Python modules in R. Secondly, to facilitate more efficient use for social science research, {flairR} wraps the FlairNLP Python with three major functions to extract features in a tidy and clean format using [data.table](https://cran.r-project.org/web/packages/data.table/index.html).
+For R users, {`flairR`} primarily consists of two main components.
+The first is a wrapper function built on top of {`reticulate`}, which enables you to interact directly with Python modules in R and provides seamless support for documents in the R community.
+Secondly, to facilitate more efficient use for social science research, {`flairR`}
+wraps the FlairNLP Python with three major functions to extract features in a tidy and clean format using [data.table](https://cran.r-project.org/web/packages/data.table/index.html).
 The features include [**part-of-speech tagging**](https://davidycliao.github.io/flaiR/articles/get_pos.html),